tokio-rs/tokio-rfcs/tokio-reform.md

 The rationale has been discussed pretty extensively throughout.
 However, a few aspects of the design have quite plausible alternatives:

-- The `current_thread` module goes to some length to avoid footguns, at the costs of API complexity and ergonomics.
-We could instead forgo the use of an RAII-style API, instead using thread-local storage to allow tasks to be spawned at any time, without any assurance that they will actually be run.
-  - Ultimately, the use of `current_thread` for task spawning is expected to be limited to the "outer layer" of most apps, i.e. to spawning tasks for handling incoming connections.
-Therefore, the ergonomic concerns do not seem *so* concerning, relative to the benefits of footgun protection.

 - The approach to `Handle`s means that libraries need to provide *two* API
   surfaces: one using the default global reactor, and one allowing for